-Try to communicate what you are trying to do in a way that meets THEIR needs as well as your own.
+Try to communicate what you’re doing in a way which meets THEIR needs as well as your own.

-Finance teams need clarity of reporting and substantiation, and evidence to back up your investment plans.
-IT teams need to be sure your websites are well protected and tested for faults before they go live.
+Finance teams need clarity of reporting and evidence for your forecast to back up your investment plans.

-Show how what you do in marketing helps those other fucntions meet their own needs.
+Show how what you do in marketing helps those other functions meet their own needs.

-Conclusion - 3 ways to be a better marketer
+Conclusion - How to be a better marketer

-There are obviously MORE things you can do to be a better marketer.
+There are clearly MORE things than this you can do to be a better marketer.

 But those we’ve covered here are a good start.
 Avoid jargon and buzzwords.
 Have a sales mindset.
 And learn how to engage non-marketers, so they buy into what you do.